Agustina data transfer

 - To upload a file from your local machine to the Agustina supercomputer, use the

-command in the opposite direction.
-For example,scp username@agustina.bifi.unizar.es:/path/to/remote/file /path/to/local/directory
+scpcommand in the opposite direction.
+For example,scp username@agustina.bifi.unizar.es:/path/to/remote/file /path/to/local/directory.

 To upload a file from your local machine to Agustina: